madmti/bash-release-kit/README.md

       - main

 permissions:
-  contents: write # This permits creating releases
+  contents: write # Required to create tags and releases

 jobs:
   release:
     runs-on: ubuntu-latest
     steps:
-      - name: Checkout
+      - name: Checkout Code
         uses: actions/checkout@v4
         with:
-          fetch-depth: 0
+          fetch-depth: 0 # Important: Required to calculate version history
-          submodules: recursive

-      - name: Exec Release Script
+      - name: Semantic Release
-        env:
+        uses: madmti/release-kit@v1
+        with:
-          GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }} # This token is needed to create releases
+          github_token: ${{ secrets.GITHUB_TOKEN }}
-        run: ./.github/release-kit/release.sh
+          # Optional (Default: release-config.json)
+          # config_file: 'release-config.json'
 ```

-This workflow will trigger on every push to the `main` branch, executing the `release.sh` script from the release kit submodule.
-Make sure to adjust the branch name if your main branch is named differently.
+That's it!
+On every push to the `main` branch, the action will analyze commit messages, create a new Git tag, and publish a GitHub release if applicable.